Gritty Boston Latin, backboned by Ellen Linso, reaches Division 1 semifinals - The Boston Globe

-WOBURN — Junior goalie Ellen Linso lifted Boston Latin to a 2-1 win over Duxbury in the Division 1 girls hockey quarterfinals at O’Brien Ice Rink on Friday.
+Junior goalie Ellen Linso lifted Boston Latin to a 2-1 win over Duxbury in the Division 1 girls hockey quarterfinals at O’Brien Ice Rink in Woburn on Friday.

 “I thought she made some game-saving saves in the third period,” Duxbury coach Dan Najarian said.
 “It was a special performance out of her tonight.”